Sánchez pitches into 9th, slugging Nats roll past Cubs 9-3

 Lester allowed six runs and nine hits in 4 1/3 innings.
 The left-hander dropped to 1-3 with an 8.51 ERA in five starts this month.

 Soto had three hits and scored four times, and Víctor Robles finished with two hits and two RBIs.
-Soto led off the seventh with a drive to center off David Phelps for his 29th homer.
+Soto led off the seventh with a drive to center off David Phelps for his team-best 29th homer .

 TRAINER’S ROOM